ionic-team/ionic-portals/website/docs/for-android/live-update-provider.md

 </TabItem>
 </Tabs>

-This sets the Portal's `liveUpdateSource` to `LiveUpdateSource.Provider(manager)`.
-A Portal can only have one live update source configured &mdash; either `LiveUpdateSource.Ionic(liveUpdateConfig)` from `setLiveUpdateConfig(...)`, or `LiveUpdateSource.Provider(manager)` from `setLiveUpdateProviderManager(...)`.
+A Portal can only have one live update source &mdash; configuring a provider manager this way replaces any Appflow config set via `setLiveUpdateConfig(...)`.

 :::caution
-Unlike an Ionic (Appflow) source, a Provider source is **not synced automatically** when a Portal is created or loaded, regardless of the provider's own internal behavior.
-Your app must explicitly trigger a sync through the Portals API, as shown below.
+An Appflow source syncs automatically the first time a Portal is created or loaded, via the `updateOnAppLoad` flag on `setLiveUpdateConfig(...)`.
+There's no equivalent flag for a provider source &mdash; Portals never calls into a provider manager on its own, so nothing happens until your app calls `syncProvider()`/`syncProviderAsync()`, as shown below.
+Consult your update service's SDK documentation &mdash; it may already sync in the background on its own schedule.
 :::

 ## Syncing